PuZZleDucK/Inclusivity-2020-January/slides/slide3.md

 <hr />

+- Individual
-Individual vs Small groups vs Mob
+- Small groups
+- Mob / All in

 Note:
 note